thaoltfv/FDMS/docs/DRAFT.md

 - Doc header: title, stage, button for activity history
 - Sections list: left sidebar for > tablet, horizontal segments for phone.
 Only list sections with granted permission.
-- Main area: active section content: foreach fields render field base on their type, also check field permission.
+- Main area: active section content: foreach fields render field base on their type.
 - Bottom pane: Save button and Submit button (for next step or for review?)

 ## Implementation Priorities